-Build confidence and independence with Bundaberg Occupational Therapy Service
+Build Confidence and Independence with the Friendlies Occupational Therapy Service

 An Occupational Therapist (also called an “OT”) is a university qualified allied health professional who helps people of all ages achieve optimal health and wellbeing.